chethanmandya/Chethan/_posts/2020-01-13-Spannable-Text.md

+---
-Below are the Scoping function of Kotlin
+title: Kotlin Scoping function

-Kotlin let, run, also, apply, with

-its very simple to understand this, I read many of the article they made complicated , let me put this in my way.
+tags: Android Kotlin
+article_header:
+  type: cover
+  image:
+---

-Kotlin let, run, also, apply, with , we call these as scoping function in kotlin.
+#### Kotlin let, run, also, apply, with

+Kotlin’s standard library includes some often-used scope functions that are so abstract that even those who have been programming in Kotlin for a while can have a hard time keeping them straight.
+In this guide, I am going to clarify four of these scope functions in particular

-let's understand each one of this -
+Let's understand each one of this -

+#### Let :

-Let : let takes the invoked object  as  parameter and returns the result of the lambda expression
+let takes the invoked object  as  parameter and returns the result of the lambda expression

 fun main(args: Array<String>) {
     var str = "Hello World"